datalad-handbook/book/docs/basics/101-115-symlinks.rst

 why you should not do this is because *this* ``.git`` directory is where all of your file content is actually stored.

 But why is that?
-We have to talk a bit git-annex now in order to understand it [#f1]_.
+We have to talk a bit git-annex now in order to understand it.

 When a file is saved into a dataset to be tracked, by default -- that is in a dataset created without any configuration template --